flotiq/flotiq-gatsby-blog-multilanguage/README.md

     <img src="https://editor.flotiq.com/fonts/fq-logo.svg" alt="Flotiq logo" title="Flotiq" align="right" height="60" />
 </a>

-Gatsby starter for blog with Flotiq source
+Gatsby starter for multilanguage blog with Flotiq source
 ===========================

 Kick off your project with this blog boilerplate.
 This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.